OpenWaterAnalytics/EPyT/docs/examples.rst

     EPANET version 20200 loaded (EPyT version 1.0.5).
     Input File Net1.inp loaded successfully.

+In this example, ``G`` is an epanet object which can be defined mathematically as the set comprised of the network graph topology (such as nodes and links), structural parameters (such as pipe lengths, diameters, etc.), and functions (such as hydraulic solvers, etc.). ``G`` can also be shared between different functions as an argument.

+When the object is constructed, the module reads the ``EPANET`` input network file and populates more than 500 object parameters.
+To view some of the parameters and receive assistance with respect to the methods, the user can use the following commands:

 .. code-block:: python

     # Lists all available functions and properties
     dir(G)